WhiteHatCyberus/SNORT-GUI/README.md

 ### Download

-1. Download the latest `snortgui.zip` release (tag: v1.1) available in the "Releases" tab.
+1. Download the latest `snortgui-enterprise-edition.zip` release (tag: v2) available in the "Releases" tab.
 2. Alternatively, download via Git, and navigate to "snort/snortgui/" for application files.

 ### Installation